 Also, cabbage is a cruciferous vegetable.

-In addition to broccoli, this family of sulfur-rich foods includes cauliflower, arugula, kale, red cabbage, Brussel sprouts, bok choy, kohlrabi, for example.
+In addition to broccoli, this family of sulfur-rich foods includes cauliflower, arugula, kale, red cabbage, Brussels sprouts, bok choy, and kohlrabi, for example.

 These contain abundant amounts of minerals and vitamins, such as (*):